 - The Somnath Mandir stays open from 6 am to 10 pm.

-- After sandhya aarti you can learn the history of Somnath Mandir through as sight and sound show that is conducted just behind the mandir and voice of this show has been landed by non-other than Amitabh Bachchan.
+- After sandhya aarti, you can learn the history of Somnath Mandir through sight and sound show that is conducted just behind the mandir, and the voice of this show has been landed by non-other than Amitabh Bachchan.

-- There are four check points from the main entry till the doors of Somnath Mandir, so kindly cooperate with the security persons.
+- There are four checkpoints from the main entrance to the doors of Somnath Mandir, so kindly cooperate with the security persons.

 - You can get the Prasad during the mandir timings from three different places situated within the mandir complex, so don’t buy it from outside as they are not authorized.